 Steps to Find Elements in DOM

-- Open your Web Application in any browser and click F12 or you can right-click on the desktop and choose to inspect.
+- Open your Web Application in any browser and click F12, or right-click on the desktop and choose to inspect.

-- After Click on Inspect, you will get a new console window which is also known as Developers tools.
+- After Clicking on Inspect, you will get a new console window, also known as Developers tools.

-- A section name as ‘Element’ would be default opened.
-This is where we locate elements through.
+- A section named ‘Element’ would be opened by default.
+This is where we locate elements.
 To the leftmost, you can observe a mouse icon.
-As you hover on it, it would state ’select an element in the page to inspect it’.
-Click on it and navigate to the element you wish to locate to.
-As you click on the element you want to locate, the DOM would be highlighted for that element
+As you hover over it, it states to select an element on the page to inspect it.
+Click on it and navigate to the element you wish to locate.
+As you click on the element you want to locate, the DOM will be highlighted for that element.

 - After clicking on the element in the element tab, you can see the highlighted and from where you need to get your values for the locators.

-We hope this Tutorial about locators can help you find the elements on the web page. if we have missed something to mention then you can comment in the comment section.
+We hope this locator tutorial can help you find the elements on the web page.
+If we have missed something, you can comment in the comment section.